Odd-DC: Generalizable Neural Model Reduction via Odd Difference-of-Convex Structure: Related Work

 While the nonlinear expressivity of neural networks enables rich subspace representations~\cite{Fulton:LSD:2018, zong2023neural, Sharp:2023:datafree, shen2021high}, it often introduces overfitting and poor generalization beyond the training domain.
 Additionally, neural latent spaces typically require regularization to be more suitable for simulation.
 Common strategies include using a linear (PCA) layer~\cite{Fulton:LSD:2018, shen2021high}, adding soft penalties~\cite{Sharp:2023:datafree}, or encouraging a bounded Hessian Lipschitz constant~\cite{lyu2024accelerate}.

 Our goal is similar in that we also seek to regularize the learned latent space.
 Like previous methods, ours can be combined with a PCA layer.
-However, instead of relying on additional loss terms~\cite{Sharp:2023:datafree, lyu2024accelerate}, we adopt a network architecture that is convex by design.
-This convexity holds even for inputs that lie outside the training sample distribution.
+However, instead of relying on additional loss terms~\cite{Sharp:2023:datafree, lyu2024accelerate}, we adopt a network architecture built from convex neural components arranged in a structured Difference-of-Convex formulation, embedding regularization directly into the model design.